 Thank me later.

 That’s pretty much it.
 I’m committing to 3 months and I’ll see how I cope.
-I’m travelling with a 30 litre back pack now – I met a girl last night who has 30 litres just for her makeup and cosmetics!!!
+I’m travelling with a 30 litre back pack now – I met a girl last night who has 30 litres just for her makeup and cosmetics!
 I may treat myself and upgrade to a 40 litre with extra volume, advice welcome!
-My fellow Brit mates Simon and Erin write a really helpful post on the same thing, they’ve been doing this for 26 months now and they swear by it.
+Simon and Erin write a really helpful post on the same thing, they’ve been doing this for 26 months now and they swear by it.